HajarHal/tumou/README.md

 This project showcases the potential of deep learning in medical image analysis, providing a valuable tool for the early detection of brain tumors.
 By combining advanced machine learning techniques with accessible deployment methods, we aim to support and enhance medical diagnostic processes.

-## Acknowledgements

-Special thanks to the data providers and the open-source community for their invaluable resources and support.

----

-Feel free to clone the repository, explore the code, and contribute to future improvements.
-For more information, please refer to the detailed documentation and code comments.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---